 Recovery is a tough phase in any former substance user’s life.
 Some would take months, years, and even many will hold the journey for a lifetime.
-If you know a loved one who is going through recovery, you may have witnessed their struggles first-hand and know how it is difficult to stay clean and sober.
+If you know a loved one going through recovery, you may have witnessed their struggles first-hand and know how difficult it is to stay clean and sober.

-Whether your loved one is beginning the process of recovery or someone who has been going at it for quite some time, you may still be clueless on what to do in comforting them.
+Whether your loved one is beginning the recovery process or someone who has been going at it for quite some time, you may still be clueless about what to do to comfort them.
 Here are some ways to provide encouragement as a loved one is going through recovery.

-One of the guiding principles in comforting someone is recovery is to remove judgments about their past, present or future decisions.
+One of the guiding principles in comforting someone in recovery is to remove judgments about their past, present, or future decisions.
 Blaming or accusing them of giving in to triggers or starting a relapse can be very discouraging.
-Treating them as if they are weak or unable to commit to what they need to do is unhelpful, and may even bring them to give up their recovery entirely.
+Treating them as weak or unable to commit to what they need to do is unhelpful and may even bring them to give up their recovery entirely.

 2. Help Create a Sober Environment.

-Some of the factors that stress people in recovery is encountering environmental triggers such as seeing visuals of alcohol, drugs, or watching TV shows along those themes.
-They can also be triggered with stressful situations or passing by areas where they used to acquire the substances.
-To help in comforting and bringing a stress-free recovery, you need to aid in promoting a sober environment for your loved one.
+Some factors that stress people in recovery include encountering environmental triggers such as seeing visuals of alcohol or drugs or substance-related themes.
+They can also be triggered by experiencing stressful situations or encountering areas where they used to acquire substances.
+To comfort people and aid in their stress-free recoveries, you need to aid in promoting sober environments.

-Avoid watching shows that have themes about substance use.
-If possible, watch documentaries that show the health effects of these substances rather than movies which romanticize the idea of using them recreationally.
-Go to places with your loved one that’s far from the areas they used to go under the influence, such as bars or houses of old friends.
+Try to avoid watching movies or programs that have themes about substance use.
+If possible, watch documentaries that show the health effects of these substances rather than movies that romanticize the idea of using them recreationally.
+Visit places with your loved ones that are far from the areas they used to go to while under the influence, such as bars or the houses of old friends.

 3. Listen with Open Ears.

-Listening also entails comforting them with their struggles, and rejoicing with them in victories, whether big or small.
-When talking to your loved one, your primary goal is to come from a place where you understand them, rather than judge them or force them with a solution.
+Listening can also involve comforting them when they’re struggling, and rejoicing with them in victories.
+When talking with your loved ones, your primary goal is to come from a place where you understand them instead of judging them or forcing solutions on them.

-Another way in comforting your loved one in recovery is to join them in building healthy habits.
+Another way to comfort your loved ones in recovery is to join them in building healthy habits.
 Some of the things you can do together include:

 Buying and cooking nutritious meals